jiyeon98613/jiyeon98613/README.md

 - 👋 Hi, I’m @jiyeon98613
-- 👀 I’m interested in game developement, metaverse, and AI
+- 👀 I’m interested in game development, metaverse, and AI
 - 🌱 I’m currently learning C++ and Unity
-- 💞️ I’m looking to collaborate on game developement
+- 💞️ I’m looking to collaborate on game development
 - 📫 How to reach me junehijune@gmail.com

 <!---